user95f85f/debian-fresh2/README.txt

   $30-$60 25GB of data from Verizon for 1 month
     When you stop paying the service transparently gets dropped.
     Can pay with 100%cash forever at the Verizon Store.
-    Don't need to pay anything in advance (except of course the Jetpack +
+    Don't need to pay anything in advance (unlike AT&T for some of their data-only pre-paid plans) (except of course the Jetpack + the 1 month of pre-paid data-only "plan" [ie. "Prepaid Plan" [aka??
+"Prepaid Internet"]])
+  There is a $15 fee for "Set Up And Go Service" Verizon Store asks for this information as a new Verizon customer:
   $name, $phone, $email, $physical_address (ie. mailing or home 90%sure), $4Digit_PIN_number

   Extra information: